drago-ex/keycloak/readme.md

 <body>
 {ifset $userLoginError}
     <h1 class="text-danger text-center mt-5">
-        {_'The user does not have the required attributes set in keycloak.'}
+        The user does not have the required attributes set in keycloak.
     </h1>
 {else}
     {if $user->isLoggedIn()}